wassimkraouch/2020-ws_doua/slides.md

 Sign on into GitHub.

-Recommendation is to use firstnamelastname in small letters or a similar name user name: https://github.com/
+Recommendation is to use firstnamelastname in small letters or a similar name as user name: https://github.com/

-Enter this account also in GitHub Desktop
+Enter this account also in GitHub Desktop.

 ---

 ### GitHub Repository

-Make a new GitHub Repository, e.g. `2020-ws_doxy`, where you replace xy with your initials.
+Make a new GitHub Repository on GitHub, e.g. `2020-ws_doxy`, where you replace xy with your initials.

 Clone this repository onto your local harddrive.
-For this you can use GitHub Desktop or
+For this you can use `GitHub Desktop` or

 ```sh
 git clone path-to-your-repository.git